15 Activities for Those Living With Dementia

 It’s important that those with dementia are able to engage in activities just the same as anyone else.
 In fact, activities can both stimulate the brain and trigger memories.
-Whether or not you live with someone with dementia, or are considering elderly live-in care for a loved one for someone with dementia, this guide provides some useful ideas for activities to enjoy with your loved one.
+Whether or not you live with someone with dementia, or are considering elderly live-in dementia care for a loved one for someone with dementia, this guide provides some useful ideas for activities to enjoy with your loved one.

 We take a closer look at the below activities:

 You can read our guide to understanding the difference between dementia and Alzheimers here.

 Helping keep the person with dementia active is important for their overall mental and physical wellbeing.
 Exercise can be incorporated into their daily schedule, even if this just includes a stroll outside or a yoga class.
 They might enjoy swimming in the local sports centre which can be a great way to not only include this as part of their exercise routine but also as a way of increasing their social lives.
 There may be other classes at local centres that offer tai chi, aqua aerobics, tennis and other sports that the person may be interested in.

 Jigsaws and puzzles can be great ways of helping pass the time on rainy days.
 They can also help keep a person with dementia’s brain active and give them a good opportunity to practice fine motor functioning.
 You can even buy personalised jigsaw puzzles that might make the activity more enjoyable for the person.